ppy/osu-wiki/news/2024/2024-07-28-the-perennial-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/3958619">D I O</a></p>

-The Perennial gave almost full creative freedom to musicians this year; what kind of challenges does that present compared to a more rigid approach where musicians are given song specifications, and which approach do you enjoy more as a musician?
+The Perennial gave almost full creative freedom to musicians this year.
+What kind of challenges does that present compared to a more rigid approach where musicians are given song specifications, and which approach do you enjoy more as a musician?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18983" style="background-image: url('/wiki/shared/news/2024-07-28-the-perennial-concludes/avatar-doomsday.jpg')"></a>